simonlindgren/gitguide/README.md

 ## Initialising a repository

 When working on a project (writing, coding etc.), create a directory on your computer for that project.
-In that directory, enter git init.
+In that directory, enter `git init`.

 This will create the hidden subdirectory .git which contains all information required for version control of your project.
 Your project is now a git project.
 Add